Gabss405/equi-d/README.md

 <hr>
-**Equi-d** is a web based 🌎mapplication🌎 helping users to easily find a middle ground.
+<strong> Equi-D </strong>is a web based 🌎mapplication🌎 helping users to easily find a middle ground.
 The app determines the ideal meeting point between two locations anywhere around the globe.
 <hr>